h8d13/Vase/.github/docs/hard_ware.md

 For lutris `sudo pacman -S winetricks`

 There are also many other useful ressources like [Lutris](https://lutris.net/downloads) [ThisGuyGoated](https://github.com/legluondunet/MyLittleLutrisScripts), [AreWeAntiCheatYet](https://areweanticheatyet.com/) and [Protontricks](https://flathub.org/en/apps/com.github.Matoking.protontricks)

-Also useful `steam --reset` in Konsole and watch logs when trying something out.

 ---